No. 605 Squadron RAuxAF

 No. 605 Squadron was formed as an Auxiliary Air Force Squadron.
-Initially formed as a bomber unit, it was one of the most successful participants of the Battle of Britain.
-It also had the distinction of being active during the Second World War at two fronts at a time, when the squadron was split up between Malta and the Dutch East Indies.
+Initially formed as a bomber unit, it became a fighter squadron prior to the Second World War and was one of the most successful participants of the Battle of Britain.
+It also had the distinction of being active during the war on two fronts at the same time, when the squadron was split up between Malta and the Dutch East Indies.
 In its last incarnation as an active flying unit, the squadron served as the first jet fighter unit in the post-war Royal Auxiliary Air Force; 616 having already flown Gloster Meteors during the war.
 No. 605 Squadron was reformed as a RAuxAF Logistic Support Squadron (LSS) on 1 Nov 2014 within No. 85 Expeditionary Logistics Wing of the RAF A4 Force.
 On the 1 January 2019, the Reserve Logistic Support Wing (RLSW) was established with 501, 504 and 605 LSS Squadron's moving from No. 85 (Expeditionary Logistics) Wing RAF to form RLSW.

 History

 Formation and early years

 No. 605 Squadron was formed on 5 October 1926 at RAF Castle Bromwich as a day bomber unit of the Auxiliary Air Force, recruiting in the Birmingham area.
 Initially equipped with DH.9As, it received Westland Wapitis in April 1930 and Hawker Harts in October 1934.
 The latter were replaced by Hawker Hinds in August 1936.
-On 1 January 1939 No. 605 squadron was re-designated as a fighter squadron and re-equipped with Gloster Gladiators.
+On 1 January 1939 No. 605 Squadron was re-designated as a fighter squadron and re-equipped with Gloster Gladiators.